stoeps13/connections-doc/source/user/homepage/t_hp_using_events_widget.md

 -   Click **Add to Personal Calendar** to add a feed from the app to your personal calendar.

+    !!! note
-    **Note:** Your email application must support iCal or iCalendar feeds for this functionality to be available.
+    Your email application must support iCal or iCalendar feeds for this functionality to be available.

 -   To configure display settings for the app: